How To Avoid Ageism During Your Job Search (With Resume Tips)

 In this virtual workshop, we’ll discuss steps you can take to help reduce potential age bias from employers.

 According to a study by AARP, 61% of respondents over the age of 45 reported having seen or experienced age discrimination in their careers.
 Additionally, according to a 2017 study by the Federal Reserve Bank of San Francisco, job candidates from ages 29-31 received 35% more callbacks than those ages 64-66.
 Age bias also seems to disproportionately impact female job seekers — according to AARP, 72% of women aged 45 to 74 said they think people face age discrimination at work as opposed to 57% of men in the same age range.

-The mature workforce (age 55+) is the fastest-growing age group in the workforce and is expected to make up a quarter of employed U.S. adults by 2026.
+People aged 55+ are the fastest-growing age group in the workforce and are expected to make up a quarter of employed U.S. adults by 2026.
 If you fall into this category, we must address the challenges you may encounter when searching for jobs.
 While employers are responsible for following applicable anti-discrimination laws and continuously critiquing their hiring processes to remove bias, there are several steps you can take as a job seeker to set yourself up for success that may help reduce potential age bias from employers and recruiters.

 Why age bias exists

 While many employers may not intend to discriminate based on age, we know that it can happen.
 Age bias can be especially prevalent in some industries, such as tech.
 In a recent Indeed study of 1,011 currently employed U.S. tech workers in the U.S., 29% of respondents said the average employee age at their company is between 31 to 35.
 Furthermore, 17% said their company’s average age is between 20 to 30.

 By contrast, three in 10 respondents say the average age of employees at their company is 36-40 years old, making them members of the younger end of Generation X. Individuals over 40 share the remaining 26%.